Also published on the Free Software Foundation's community blog:

 I first got involved with LibrePlanet as a volunteer a few years back.
 By that point, I'd enjoyed participating in the conference via IRC and watching the talks online for a few years, and I was looking for ways to get involved.
 As I couldn't make it to Boston to attend LibrePlanet in person, I volunteered online, with tasks such as helping watch over the conference IRC channels and answering questions as best as I could.
 I seemed to have done a decent job, since the FSF folks later asked if I could do the same for a few non-LibrePlanet online FSF events too, which I gladly accepted.

-Having enjoyed both participating and volunteering for LibrePlanet, I thought it would be great if I could give a talk of my own, too.
+Having enjoyed participating and volunteering for LibrePlanet, I thought it would be great if I could give a talk of my own, too.
 This only became possible for me after 2020 with the possibility of doing remote presentations.
 Since I sadly cannot attend the event in person currently, this was a welcome side-effect of the conference temporarily switching to an online-only format.
 So, I submitted a proposal to talk about "Jami and how it empowers users" for LibrePlanet 2021, which was accepted and became my first LibrePlanet talk.
-Though presenting, or even just submitting a talk at a large conference like LibrePlanet, may sometimes seem like an intimidating task, I had a great time presenting mine, thanks in no small part to the FSF staff and other volunteer organizers, as well as the audience members.
+Even though presenting, or even just submitting a talk at a large conference like LibrePlanet, may sometimes seem like an intimidating task, I had a great time presenting mine, thanks in no small part to the FSF staff and other volunteer organizers, as well as the audience members.

 The FSF staff were supportive and encouraging throughout the entire process of preparing and presenting my talk, and the audience gave positive and/or constructive feedback after my presentation.
 Plus, I greatly enjoyed discussing various free software topics with them, which was not really surprising because the folks attending LibrePlanet tend to be free software enthusiasts or activists like myself who are often just as eager to watch and chat with others about free software.
 And, as my good GNU friend Jason Self puts it, LibrePlanet is a wonderful place for such enthusiasts to "recharge their free software batteries each year".